Social Bias in Popular Question-Answering Benchmarks: Results

-Across encyclopedic, commonsense, and scholarly benchmarks, most coordinates are located around North America and Western Europe and Eastern and Southern regions are less represented.
-For HotpotQA, TriviaQA, and NaturalQuestions slightly more coordinates are located on the South American, African, and Australian continents compared to the other benchmarks.
-Map visualizations for 17 benchmarks are provided in Figure \ref{fig:geomap}, Appendix \ref{dataset_biases_vis}.
+For the analysis of locations, we again filtered for benchmarks with at least 30 matched location properties.
+Across encyclopedic, commonsense, and scholarly benchmarks, most coordinates are located around North America and Western Europe.
+Eastern and Southern regions are less represented.
+For HotpotQA, TriviaQA, and NaturalQuestions slightly more coordinates are located on the South American, African, and Australian continents compared to the other benchmarks (see Figure \ref{fig:geomap}, Appendix \ref{dataset_biases_vis}).
 We also retrieved location names associated to entities in the datasets.
 Again, Western regions are more represented.
-E.g., for BoolQ and StrategyQA, the most frequently named location are the \textit{United States} (56\% and 31\%) and the \textit{United Kingdom} (9\% and 15\%), followed by \textit{Canada} (2\%) for BoolQ and Brazil, and Japan (4\% each) for StrategyQA.
+E.g., for BoolQ and StrategyQA, the most frequently named locations are the \textit{United States} (56\% and 31\%) and the \textit{United Kingdom} (9\% and 15\%), followed by \textit{Canada} (2\%) for BoolQ and \textit{Brazil}, and \textit{Japan} (4\% each) for StrategyQA.